<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Kentucky Bluegrass: An Idaho Grass Favorite

-Another favorite cool-season grass, Kentucky bluegrass is durable with a beautiful rich green color.
+Another favorite cool-season grass, Kentucky bluegrass, is durable with a beautiful, rich green color.

-It’s slow to germinate but has good drought tolerance and once established, can easily repair itself from damage.
+It’s slow to germinate but has good drought tolerance, and once established, can easily repair itself from damage.

 Blend these top two cool-season grasses, and you get the best grass seed for Idaho.